eclipse-esmf/esmf-manufacturing-information-model/CONTRIBUTING.md

 For such a release the `working group` must approve the current state of the `main` branch as agreement.
 A `maintainer` of the repository then forks the `main` branch into a new branch that follows the naming convention `v{version_number}-RC`.
 The organization team of the OMP is then asked to `review & approve` the `v{version_number}-RC` branch.
 If the organization agrees on the approval the OMP steering committee needs to be notified.
 After that notification, a `maintainer` triggers the release feature from GitHub based on the commit on which the `v{version_number}-RC` branch is based.

 ## Versioning
-We use Semantic Versioning to identify versions of published BAMM Aspect Meta Models.
+We use Semantic Versioning to identify versions of published OMP SDS I4.0 Information Model Ontologies and Knowledge Graphs.
 Semantic Versioning is documented [here] (https://semver.org).
 It proposes to have a versioning number with the following elements:

 ````
 Given a version number MAJOR.MINOR.PATCH, increment the: